dimforge/ncollide/docs/mesh_generation.md

 representation in future versions of **ncollide**.

-The simplest way to build a `Polyline` from most primitive shapes defined by **ncollide** is to import the `procedural::Polyline` trait and call the corresponding method.
+The simplest way to build a `Polyline` from most primitive shapes defined by **ncollide** is to import the `Polyline` trait and call the corresponding method.

 | Method              | Description                                      |
 |--                   | --                                               |
 | `.to_polyline(...)` | Creates a polylineical representation of `self`. |

-Note that this method require a parameter that allows you to control the discretization process.
+This method requires a parameter that allows you to control the discretization process.
 The exact type of this parameter depends on the type that implements the trait.
 For example, a `Ball` requires one integer (for the number of subdivisions) to be transformed to a `TriMesh`; the `Cuboid` however requires a parameter equal to `()` because it does not need any user-defined information in order to be discretized.

 ## Paths

-Path-based mesh generation exposed by the `procedural::path` module allows you to create more complex shapes by replicating a pattern along a path.
+Path-based mesh generation exposed by the `procedural::path` module allows you to create more complex 3D shapes by replicating a pattern along a path.
 Note that this feature is still extremely immature and at most incomplete.
 Use with care.

 <center>
 ![](../img/path.png)
 </center>

 The path-based mesh generation API is based on two traits.
-The `procedural::path::CurveSampler` trait is implemented by a structure that is capable of generating a path (i.e. a set of points assumed to form a polyline).
+The `CurveSampler` trait is implemented by a structure that is capable of generating a path, i.e., a set of points assumed to form a polyline:

 | Method    | Description                         |
 | --        | --                                  |
 | `.next()` | Returns the next point of the path. |

-The returned point may be either a `procedural::path::StartPoint`, an `InnerPoint` or an `EndPoint`.
+The returned point may be either a `StartPoint`, an `InnerPoint` or an `EndPoint`.
 If `EndOfSample` is returned, then the path generation is assumed to be completed.
 There may be several pairs of `StartPoint, InnerPoint` inside of the same path.
 This allows patterns like dashed lines.

 Together with the path, we need the pattern that will be  replicated at each point of the path.
-Such pattern must implement the `procedural::path::StrokePattern` trait.
+Such pattern must implement the `StrokePattern` trait.

 | Method         | Description                                     |
 | --             | --                                              |